Experienced a pay cut? Here’s what to do next:

 That’s right, fun!
 Your budget doesn’t need to be limited to the “four walls” and savings.
 When considering how to budget when you hate budgeting, you should also make room for the things you enjoy.

-After adding up the costs of their basic expenses, Schumm encourages his clients to build out the rest of their budget by adding in other expenses and obligations, including any fun “wants”—non-necessities like travel, entertainment and dining out.
+After adding up the costs of their basic expenses, Schumm encourages his clients to build out the rest of their budget by adding in other expenses and obligations, including any fun “wants”—non-necessities like entertainment.
 Remember that, as long as you’re paying your bills on time and saving for long-term goals, spending money on what you love isn’t a detriment to your financial health.

 Reyes agrees that fun is an important part of any budget.
 “Life is sometimes short and yes, it’s OK to do something cool with your money, like take a trip, stay at a nicer hotel or eat at a nice restaurant,” he says.